bencode/logseq-runit-plugin/README.md

 # logseq-runit-plugin

 A Logseq plugin for running code snippets directly inside your notes.
-Supports JavaScript, Python (via [Pyodide](https://pyodide.org/)), Scheme (via [BiwaScheme](https://www.biwascheme.org/)), and Clojure (via [sci](https://github.com/babashka/sci)) with interactive output.
+Supports JavaScript, Python (via [Pyodide](https://pyodide.org/)), Scheme (via [BiwaScheme](https://www.biwascheme.org/)), and Clojure (via [SCI](https://github.com/babashka/sci)) with interactive output.
 Built for [Logseq](https://logseq.com/).

 ![Demo](images/p2.gif)

 ## Features

-- **Multi-language support:** Run JavaScript, Python, Scheme, and Clojure code blocks.
+- **Multi-language support**: Run JavaScript, Python, Scheme, and Clojure code blocks
-- **Console output capture:** See `console.log`/`print` output inline.
+- **Console output capture**: See `console.log`/`print` output inline
-- **Last expression result:** Automatically displays the result of the last expression, similar to Jupyter notebooks.
+- **Last expression result**: Automatically displays the result of the last expression, similar to Jupyter notebooks
-- **Dynamic imports:** Supports dynamic module imports for JavaScript.
+- **Dynamic imports**: Supports dynamic module imports for JavaScript
-- **Easy insertion:** Use the `/Create Runit Snippet` slash command to insert runnable code blocks.
+- **Easy insertion**: Use the `/Create Runit Snippet` slash command to insert runnable code blocks

 ## Usage

-1. Install the plugin in Logseq.
+1. Install the plugin in Logseq
-2. Use the `/Create Runit Snippet` command to insert a code block.
+2. Use the `/Create Runit Snippet` command to insert a code block
-3. Write your code in JavaScript, Python, Scheme, or Clojure inside the block.
+3. Write your code in JavaScript, Python, Scheme, or Clojure inside the block
-4. The output and console logs will be displayed below the code.
+4. The output and console logs will be displayed below the code

 **Note:** When using the `/Create Runit Snippet` command, ensure the generated macro remains attached to the current block.
-Use Shift+Enter for line breaks within the same block before running the Slash Command, rather than creating a new separate block.
+Use Shift+Enter for line breaks within the same block before running the slash command, rather than creating a new separate block.

 ### Importing External JavaScript Modules